Event-Driven Communication¶

 print("exit")

-[](auto event_id) {
+.blocking_wait([&](auto event) {

-if ( event_id == ultra_sonic_service_dead ) {
+if (event.id() == ultra_sonic_service_dead) {

 go_into_parking_position();